MontaMef/Rocket_Elevators_Controllers/README.md

 first floor to floor 35.
 He should take an elevator from RC to 20th floor and than from 20th floor to floor nbr 35.
 Each column serves only 20 floors and only column-1 and column-2 had access to first floor

-Advantage: Distribute the service of floors between cloumns
+//Advantage: Distribute the service of floors between cloumns
-Disadvantage: This algorithm does not allow users to use only one elevator to reach floors higher then 20.
+//Disadvantage: This algorithm does not allow users to use only one elevator to reach floors higher then 20.
 They should take more than one elevator.
 It is not good choice for many poeple.

 # Residential_Controllers.algo